brycewray/hugo-site/content/posts/2020/06/fathom-analytics-count-on-it.md

 As with its market-crushing search engine, Google uses its [cookie](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage)-powered analytics setup to gulp down gigabytes of data from visitors to the sites with its tracking code, so it can sell that data to advertisers. *That's* why its consumer-targeted products are free; Google makes billions of dollars with the data it grabs from its free search, email, and analytics platforms.

-It'll also come as no shock to you that, because of the cookies and all the data they capture, Google Analytics is a significant violator of users’ online privacy.
+It'll also come as no shock to you that, because of the cookies and all the data they capture, Google Analytics is a significant violator of users' online privacy.
 In recent years, various laws have gone into effect that require sites to tell you about that.
 Why do you think you're greeted with a "Hey, yo, click here to accept that we're putting cookies on your computer" message on virtually every site you visit these days, especially if for the first time?

 (Oh, while we're on that subject: if you're currently using Google Analytics or other cookie-planting stuff and you *don't* give your visitors that warning somehow---well, depending on where your visitors live, that could be "[a heap o' trouble, boy](https://www.macsmotorcitygarage.com/video-the-sheriff-of-dodge-country-1970/).")